-STORY statement is false, which can be seen by is an old saying that "a bad beginning per annum, and to charge rates for water makes a good ending," but such is not the makes a good ending," but such is not the way with Duncan.
+Medical Health Officer, Brantford.
+Warder of the 18th March.
+His very first statement is false, which can be seen by anyone who will refer to THE CANADIAN Post of March.
+I charged him for trying to do so, and also asked him had he the power to do it-that is, to administer an oath not contained in the statutes.
+There is an old saying that "a bad beginning per annum, and to charge rates for water makes a good ending," but such is not the way with Duncan.
 He named three creditable tories to "verify," as he calls it, his statements.
 I could, if necessary, name double that number to verify my statements as given in The Post.
-I will leave the next statement of the figures, shewing expenses the next statement of the figures of the figures of the figures of the figure of th it now with the public to judge between us in the rest of his statements.
+I will leave the latter scheme triumphed.
+In either case the latter scheme triumphed.
+In either scheme triumphed in latter scheme triumphed in latter scheme triumphed.
+In either scheme triumphed in latter scheme triumphed in latter scheme triumphed in latter scheme triumphed in latter scheme triumphed in lat it now with the public to judge between us in the rest of his statements.
 The editorial staff of the Warder also tried to raise some dust.
-They wish to call attention to one who has declared his intention of becoming an American citizen.
+They wish to call attention to one who has declared his intention of be coming an American citizen.
 It appears to me that the Warder staff are poor grammarians.
 One's intention of becoming anything refers to the future and not to the present.
-I must be five years here and take out my second papers before I will be a naturalized citizen of the States.
+I must be five years here and take out my second papers before will be a naturalized citizen of the States.
 I cannot vote for a president until then. was only eight months away from my home in Canada till I went back again to my home at Glenarm and paid taxes and statute labor.
 I voted a few days after doing so.
 I am always willing to forgive ignorant and illiterate men, such as the Warder staff are, and try to get them to be better informed.
 I would advise them now to send over here and procure a copy of Sam Hughes' declaration and they will be as well equipped as Duncan himself.
-The only difference between Sam and I is that he failed to accomplish his intention, but I am on the way to accomplish mine.
+The only difference between Sam and I is that he failed to accomplish his intention. but I am on the way to accomplish mine.
 Duncan said that after giving the oath of being a British subject I added thereto of my own accord "I am not an American citizen."
 Even if I did I would be right, for I was a citizen of Glenarm, where my home was, with my wife and some of my family.
-I trust, Mr. Editor, that this wil satisfy Duncan and the Warder staff, and that they will be enabled to understand the difference between the present and future warm friends in Victoria, both convervatives and reformers, who know that I used to fight my battles straight and honest, but such is not the way with Duncan.
+I trust, Mr. Editor, that this will satisfy Duncan and the Warder staff, and that they will be enabled to understand the difference between the present and future tense, between being a citizen and intending to become a citizen.
+Although I am now in Dakota I know that I have many warm friends in Victoria, both conservatives and reformers, who know that I used to fight my battles straight and honest, but such is not the way with Duncan.
+PETER FERGUSON.
+Carrington, March 24, 1892.